top of page

 Research

-Based on the understanding that the experience of the body is formed within early interpersonal contexts, we study posttraumatic intergenerational processes of orientation to bodily signals and pain perception.
+Building on the understanding that bodily experience is shaped within early interpersonal contexts, we study dyadic and intergenerational posttraumatic processes related to the perception and experience of the body.